Prostitution in Argentina

 Prostitution in Argentina (exchanging sex for money) is legal under Federal law.
 Article 19 of the constitution states: "The private actions of people that do not offend in any way the public order and morality, nor damage a third person, are only reserved to God, and are exempt from the authority of the magistrates."
 Organised prostitution (brothels, prostitution rings and pimping) is illegal.
 In addition, individual provinces may place further restriction on the trade.
-For example, in San Juan, publicly offering sex services for money is punishable by up to 20 days in jail.
+For example, in San Juan, publicly offering sex services for money is punishable by up to 20 days in prison.
 In 2012, newspapers were banned from carrying classified-ads offering sexual services.
 UNAIDS estimated there to be about 75,000 prostitutes in the country in 2016.

 Sex workers and the 2016 Human Rights Report of the US Department of State, report corruption, abuse and violence towards sex workers by the police.
 AMMAR report that between July 1996 and November 2001, 41 of their members have been murdered.
 Only 3 of these have been solved.

 Traffickers from across Argentina bypass regulations that ban brothels by establishing “mobile brothels” in vans and trucks, making raids more difficult; this practice is particularly prevalent in the northern area of the country.